Tags

 Ingredients:

-- 2 cups raspberries (fresh or frozen)
+- 24 oz raspberries (fresh or frozen)

-- 1 cup honey or agave syrup
+- 1 cup sugar ( you can also use honey or agave syrup)

 - The juice of 1 lemon